fl-yu/SCAVENGE-dev/README.md

 ### Citation:
-Variant to function mapping at single-cell resolution through network propagation.
+If you used or adapted SCAVENGE in your study, please cite our paper [bioRxiv](https://github.com/fl-yu/SCAVENGE)|[PubMed](https://github.com/fl-yu/SCAVENGE) .
-Please cite our paper [bioRxiv](https://github.com/fl-yu/SCAVENGE)|[PubMed](https://github.com/fl-yu/SCAVENGE) if you used or adapt SCAVENGE in your study.
+*Variant to function mapping at single-cell resolution through network propagation.*

 ### Contact:
 If you run into issues and would like to report them, you can use the "Issues" tab on the left hand side.